laurolins/nanocube/api/README.md

 ## schema

-To serve the schemas of all the indices being served in port 51234 of localhost we use:
+To serve the schemas of all the Nanocube indices being served in port 51234 of localhost we send a GET request to:
 ```url
 http://localhost:51234/schema()
 ```
-which gives as a result a `json` array with one entry: the schema of the crimes index:
+Note that in our case we only have one Nanocube index being served for the crime50k example.
+The result of the request above is a `json` array with one entry: the schema of the crimes index:
 ```json
 [
 	{